jecki/DHParser/documentation_src/Overview.rst

    markers.

-   In case you would like to grab a string without "eating" its adjacent whitespace, you can still use the "backt-icked" notation for string literals ```back-ticked string```.
+   In case you would like to grab a string without "eating" its adjacent whitespace, you can still use the "back-ticked" notation for string literals ```back-ticked string```.

 6. DHParser can be advised (via the ``@drop``-directive) to drop